Distributor & Consumer Management System for FMCG Brands

 Yet another benefit of the distributor management system is an effective production planning, however, it can only be achieved when the DMS is integrated with the demand planning function of the ERP.
 That being taken care of information such as inventory levels, pending and fulfilled orders, etc can help enable optimal utilisation of resources.

 We hope that you now have a better understanding of the significance of a well-designed Distributor Management System for your FMCG company.
 And now that you do, don’t wait any longer before getting in touch with our experts at KOOPS and get a demo of our time-tested DMS today!

-Distributor Management System software for FMCG FAQs
+FAQ’s for Distributor and Consumer Management System for FMCG Brands

 - What are the challenges to adopting a FMCG Distribution Management system?

 Some of the major challenges faced by DMS providers for convincing distributors include –